dylan-lang/dylan-tool/README.md

 development workspace historically involved a lot of manual git cloning and creating registry files for each used library.

-Obviously just cloning git repositories into the workspace directory isn't all that helpful and can be done by hand if you prefer.
-(If the directory already exists the tool won't attempt to do a "git clone" operation.)
-Instead, the main purpose of specifying active packages is so that the "dylan" tool can create the registry files for you accurately.
+The main purpose of specifying active packages is so that `dylan-tool` can checkout those packages into the workspace directory and create the registry files for you accurately.
 The registry points to the active packages in the workspace directory but points to the installation directory (`${DYLAN}/pkg/...`) for all other dependencies.
+(You might want to take a look at that directory after several packages have been installed.)

+**Note:** If you use the same workspace directory on multiple platforms (e.g., a network mounted directory or shared by a virtual machine) you will need to run `dylan-tool update` on **both** platforms so that the correct platform-specific registry entries are created. `dylan-tool` makes no attempt to figure out which packages are "generic" and which are platform-specific, so it always writes platform-specific registry files.

 ## TODO List